laurestine/laurestine.github.io/README.md

 I am currently a master's student in the [University of Toronto Department of Linguistics](https://www.linguistics.utoronto.ca/).
 In September 2021, I will become a Ph.
 D. student at the [McGill University Department of Linguistics](https://www.mcgill.ca/linguistics/).
 At my core I am a math person.
 In 2020, I completed a bachelor's degree in Mathematics and Philosophy at the University of Toronto.
 I am casually involved with [Professor Peter Taylor's RabbitMath project](https://www.rabbitmath.ca/), and I work on-and-off both as a math tutor and as a math outreach instructor.

-I also like to crochet and dance, and I am learning to bake and play the ukulele.
+I also like to crochet and to dance, and I am learning to bake and to play the ukulele.

 # This Website